-1. Convene buyers: ACMI is engaging with additional buyers to garner more commitments and increase the total commitment size.
-ACMI plans to assess the interest of buyers including project types, quality, and integrity requirements to develop a deeper market insight and shape the AMC operating model.
-ACMI aims to engage with a variety of buyers from buyers with an African footprint to significant global or African carbon credit purchasers to buyers with especially strong net zero targets.
-To join the AMC, companies must set (or work towards setting) a globally accredited net-zero target (e.g., race to zero, VCMI claims code of practice).
-Moreover, they must prioritize reducing their own operational (scope 1, 2) and value chain (scope 3) emissions, and only use carbon credits simultaneously to direct emissions reduction efforts (e.g., to neutralize residual emissions to reach net-zero, or to compensate emissions during the transition to net zero).
+1. Convene buyers: ACMI is engaging with additional buyers to garner more commitments and increase total commitment size.
+ACMI plans to assess the interest of buyers, especially in terms of project types, quality, and integrity requirements, to develop deeper market insights and shape the AMC's operating model.
+ACMI aims to engage with a variety of buyers from buyers with an African footprint, to significant global or African carbon credit purchasers, to buyers with especially strong net zero targets.

-Build a supply pool: ACMI is engaging with project 2. developers on the continent to build a continuous supply of credits.
+2. Build a supply pool: ACMI is engaging with project developers on the continent to build a continuous supply of credits.
 ACMI intends to launch annual RFPs to solicit proposals from African project developers and then vet proposals based on specific criteria.
 Certified credits in the supply pool will be expected to meet a set of requirements including having been verified by a reputable third-party validation/verification body and meeting ACMI's ambition of fair and transparent revenue sharing with local communities and asset owners.
 The AMC intends to prioritize the purchase of recent vintages over older vintages to drive new climate impact.
-Furthermore, ACMI aims to adopt the Integrity Council for Voluntary Carbon Market (ICVCM), Core Carbon Principles (CCPs) (once finalized and reviewed) to set standards for high-quality, highintegrity carbon credits.
+Furthermore, ACMI aims to adopt the Integrity Council for Voluntary Carbon Market (ICVCM)'s Core Carbon Principles (CCPs) (once finalized and reviewed) to set standards for high-quality, highintegrity carbon credits.

 The AMC supply pool will include projects from existing methodologies and innovative products across all project types.
 Africa has huge untapped potential to generate more credits from existing methodologies including nature-based solutions, renewable energy projects (e.g., Geothermal / Hydro / Solar / Wind), cookstove projects, and more.
 The AMC also looks to facilitate purchases of carbon credits based on new methodologies and innovative projects.
-By focusing on innovative projects like diesel decommissioning, biodiversity credits, and more, the AMC will send a strong demand signal for products that don't yet have a market.
+By focusing on innovative projects such as diesel decommissioning or biodiversity credits, the AMC will send a strong demand signal for products that don't yet have a market.